 The YUM board of directors has adopted policies and procedures for the review of related person transactions and the Company expects to adopt policies and procedures substantially similar to those in effect at YUM.
-The Company expects that its Nominating and Governance Committee will review transactions, arrangements, or relationships or any series of similar transactions, arrangements or relationships in which a related person had or will have a material interest and that exceed \$100,000 to determine if such transactions are in the best interests of the Company's shareholders and the Company.
-Any member of the Nominating and Governance Committee who is a related person with respect to a transaction under review will not participate in the deliberation or vote respecting approval or ratification of the transaction.
+The Company expects that its Audit Committee will review transactions, arrangements, or relationships or any series of similar transactions, arrangements or relationships in which a related person had or will have a material interest and that exceed \$120,000 to determine if such transactions, arrangements or relationships are in the best interests of the Company's stockholders and the Company.
+Any member of the Audit Committee who is a related person with respect to a transaction, arrangement relationship under review will not participate in the deliberation or vote respecting approval or ratification of such transaction, arrangement or relationship.

-Related persons are directors, director nominees, executive officers, holders of 5% or more of the Company's voting stock and their immediate family members.
-Immediate family members are spouses, parents, stepparents, children, stepchildren, siblings, daughters-in-law, sons-in-law and any person, other than a tenant or domestic employee, who resides in the household of a director, director nominee, executive officer or holder of 5% or more of the Company voting stock.
+Related persons are directors, director nominees, executive officers, holders of 5% or more of the Company's common stock and their immediate family members.
+Immediate family members are spouses, parents, stepparents, children, stepchildren, siblings, daughters-in-law, sons-in-law, mothers-and fathers-in-law, brothers- and sisters-in-law and any person, other than a tenant or employee, who resides in the household of a director, director nominee, executive officer or holder of 5% or more of the Company common stock, and any person who was a related person since the beginning of the last fiscal year, even if he or she no longer serves in that position.

-After its review, the Nominating and Governance Committee will consider whether to approve or ratify the transaction.
+After its review, the Audit Committee will consider whether to approve or ratify the transaction.